MAVEN and Space Weather

 - Model escape processes using current conditions and extrapolate models back in time

-Taking these approaches will allow scientists to determine how various space weather events affect the upper atmosphere of Mars today and how they have contributed to its evolution over time.
+Taking these approaches allows MAVEN scientists to determine how various space weather events affect the upper atmosphere of Mars today and how they have contributed to its evolution over time.
 Capturing events of different magnitudes becomes more likely over time and contributes to producing more accurate model extrapolations back in time.

 - Investigate atmospheric escape response to regular solar wind variations and to major events (solar flares, coronal mass ejections)